DavisPL/latex-template/README.md

 ## Requirements

 This repository has been tested on Mac and Linux.
 You will need a full distribution of TeX Live (e.g. `texlive-full`), which ships with some auxiliary command line tools.
+Also, install `pdffonts` via `brew install poppler`.

 Run the following to make sure everything is installed:

 ```
 pdflatex -v
 texfot -v
 checkcites -v
+pdffonts -v
 ```

 For arXiv, you will need `pip` and Python3 (`make arxiv` runs `pip install arxiv-latex-cleaner`).